DanWBR/dwsim/README.md

 ### Compiling

-The whole DWSIM project can be compiled using Visual Studio 2013 or newer, only on Windows.
+- The whole DWSIM project can be compiled using Visual Studio 2013 or newer, only on Windows.
-To get pre-release [Eto.Forms](https://github.com/picoe/Eto) packages, add https://www.myget.org/F/eto/ as a NuGet package source.
+- To get pre-release [Eto.Forms](https://github.com/picoe/Eto) packages, add https://www.myget.org/F/eto/ as a NuGet package source.
+- To compile the Classic UI executable ('DWSIM' project), change the Build target to 'Debug/Release' => 'Any CPU'.
+- To compile the Cross-Platform UI executable ('DWSIM.UI.Desktop' project), change the Build target to 'Debug/Release' => 'x64'.